 The following are the options under consideration.

 2.2.1 Option 1: No Action (Status Quo)

-Under Option 1, the BMUS lists in the FEPs would not be reclassified and the complex would remain a diverse set of species that have varying life history characteristics.
-It retains the species composition as described in Table 1 and 2.
-The recent stock assessment that analyzed the BMUS in each island area as a single complex (Langseth et al. 2019) would remain to be the Best Scientific Information Available (BSIA) until the next stock assessment is completed for each fishery, which would also determine stock status for the same group of species as the previous assessment.
+Under Option 1, the BMUS lists in the FEPs would not be reclassified with smaller biological units, and the complex would remain a diverse set of species that have varying life history characteristics.
+The recent stock assessment that analyzed the BMUS in each island area as a single complex (Langseth et al. 2019) would remain to be the Best Scientific Information Available (BSIA) until the next stock assessment is completed for each fishery, which would also determine stock status for the same group of speies as the previous assessment.
 Each BMUS complex would be managed as a single fishery under a conservative catch projection estimate that could potentially suppress sectors of the fishery.
 In the case of Guam, the No Action option disregards the distinction between deep water bottomfishing by those considered to specialize in deepwater bottomfishing methods and shallow-water, primarily non-commercial, bottomfishing.
-This option will not consider other species that may be part of the fishery as the fishery evolved over time.